music

 Reception Problems

-I've tried to play Yeule's music for people who don't already know it and watched their faces do something complicated — a flicker of confusion, maybe discomfort, occasionally a kind of bewilderment that tips into curiosity.
-It doesn't land the same way for everyone.
+I have tried to play Yeule's music for people who do not already know it and watched their faces do something complicated, a flicker of confusion, maybe discomfort, occasionally a kind of bewilderment that tips into curiosity.
+It does not land the same way for everyone.
 Softscars, her third record and probably her most direct, still requires something from the listener that not everyone wants to give.

-Yeule — Nat Cmiel, based in London, originally from Singapore — makes music somewhere between shoegaze, hyperpop, and something that doesn't have a name yet.
-Her vocals are processed and layered until they become more texture than voice, but the emotional content is never obscured — if anything the processing intensifies it, makes the vulnerability of the lyrics feel more exposed rather than protected.
-That's a counterintuitive move and it works completely.
+Yeule, Nat Cmiel, based in London and originally from Singapore, makes music somewhere between shoegaze, hyperpop, and something that does not have a name yet.
+Her vocals are processed and layered until they become more texture than voice, but the emotional content is never obscured.
+If anything the processing intensifies it, makes the vulnerability of the lyrics feel more exposed rather than protected.
+That is a counterintuitive move and it works completely.

 Softscars is her hardest record.
-Not hard as in difficult — though it is that — but hard as in aggressive, distorted, willing to be abrasive in service of something.
+Not hard as in difficult, though it is that, but hard as in aggressive, distorted, willing to be abrasive in service of something.
 There are guitars here that sound like something collapsing.
-The title track is one of the more emotionally overwhelming things I heard all year: a song about self-harm and recovery that doesn't make either comfortable, that holds both the damage and the survival without resolving them neatly into lesson or warning.
+The title track is one of the more emotionally overwhelming things I heard all year: a song about self-harm and recovery that does not make either comfortable, that holds both the damage and the survival without resolving them neatly into lesson or warning.

 The Question of Sincerity

-Something has happened in indie music over the past few years where sincerity has become aesthetically complicated — where expressing real emotion directly risks feeling naive or uncool, where ironic distance has calcified into a default mode.
+Something has happened in indie music over the past few years where sincerity has become aesthetically complicated.
+Expressing real emotion directly risks feeling naive or uncool.
+Ironic distance has calcified into a default mode.
 Yeule is doing something that cuts directly against this.
 The emotional stakes on Softscars are real and visible and sometimes almost unbearably so.

-I think about the line between confession and performance in this music, the way that the aesthetic elements — the processed vocals, the distortion, the visual world she's built around the record — don't insulate the personal content but somehow make it more present.
-There's a Japanese concept, mono no aware, which is sometimes translated as the pathos of things, a sensitivity to impermanence that's tinged with both sadness and appreciation.
+The line between confession and performance in this music is worth thinking about.
+The aesthetic elements, the processed vocals, the distortion, the visual world she has built around the record, do not insulate the personal content.
+They make it more present.
+There is a Japanese concept, mono no aware, sometimes translated as the pathos of things, a sensitivity to impermanence tinged with both sadness and appreciation.
 Yeule's music carries that quality.
 The beauty and the damage are inseparable.

 The production on Softscars involves contributions from various collaborators but Yeule's fingerprints are everywhere.
-The record sounds expensive in its ambition but not slick — it has a rawness that survives all the layers, an essential quality that the production serves rather than obscures.
-It's a delicate balance and it holds throughout.
+The record sounds expensive in its ambition but not slick.
+It has a rawness that survives all the layers, an essential quality that the production serves rather than obscures.
+That is a delicate balance and it holds throughout.

 Who This Is For

-Yeule has spoken about her own experiences with illness and mental health in ways that are careful and precise — not performing damage but not hiding it either.
+There is a specificity to Softscars that suggests a particular listener, someone who has spent time in their own head in ways that are not always comfortable, who recognises something in the texture of the music before processing the lyrics.
+Yeule has spoken about her own experiences with illness and mental health in ways that are careful and precise, not performing damage but not hiding it either.
 The music reflects that precision.
-It knows exactly what it's doing with the most difficult material.
-Nothing here feels gratuitous.
+It knows exactly what it is doing with the most difficult material.
+Nothing here is gratuitous.

 I find myself returning to this record in late evenings when the light has gone and the city has gone quiet.
-It fits that specific time in a way I can't fully explain — something about the frequency, the way the sound moves between soft and harsh, the way Yeule's voice sits in the mix like something overheard rather than performed.
-There's a privacy to it that I find genuinely comforting even when the content is anything but comfortable.
+It fits that specific time in a way I cannot fully explain, something about the frequency, the way the sound moves between soft and harsh, the way Yeule's voice sits in the mix like something overheard rather than performed.
+There is a privacy to it that is genuinely comforting even when the content is anything but comfortable.

 Softscars is not an album I recommend casually.
 It requires something, it costs something, it gives back in ways that are not immediately comfortable.
-This profile of experience is exactly what distinguishes art from entertainment, and I'm not using those terms pejoratively — entertainment is valuable, pleasure is valuable.
-But Softscars is doing something else, something that requires the kind of engagement you give to things that matter.
+This profile of experience is exactly what distinguishes art from entertainment, and I am not using those terms pejoratively.
+Entertainment is valuable.
+Pleasure is valuable.
+Softscars is doing something else, something that requires the kind of engagement you give to things that matter.

 Certain people will find it.
 The frequency is specific.
-If you're one of those people, you'll know within the first few minutes.
+If you are one of those people, you will know within the first few minutes.
 I knew immediately.
-I've been returning ever since.
+I have been returning ever since.

 View all